mmkke/GMRI/PROTOTYPE.md

 ___
 ## Goal

-To determine if imports in groundfish from countries with fisheries in the Barents Sea impact the the price of Domestically landed Pollock in Maine.
-This inquiry is guided by the premise that increasing limits on the Cod and Haddock catches in the Barents Sea over the past 4 years had has a positive impact on the market price of previously less desirable species like Pollock for Maine fisherman.
-The goal of our project is to determine what role, if any, the Barents Sea fishery plays in influencing market price for domestic pollock in Maine.
+To determine if imports of groundfish from countries with fisheries in the Barents Sea impact the price of domestically landed Pollock in Maine.
+This inquiry is guided by the premise that recent restrictions, which decreased the catch limits for Cod and Haddock in the Barents Sea over the past four years, have had a positive impact on the market price of previously less desirable species like Pollock for Maine fishermen.
+The goal of our project is to determine what role, if any, the Barents Sea fishery plays in influencing market price for
+Domestic Pollock in Maine.
 We set out to accomplish this task with the understanding that numerous trade and energy related variables are at play within the context of a complex global market.

 ___
 ## Approach